 T2: It is easy to see who developed and tested each part of the model and to identify the modelling team’s assumptions, judgments and theories about model development and use.

 Making a CHEM’s code, data and documentation publicly available is helpful but insufficient for promoting model re-use.
 The choices that CHEM developers make about model implementation and licensing will also shape who can use a model and for what purposes.
 Using open-source development platforms and licenses can aid both generalizability and transferability.
 Compared to using commercial modelling software, authoring CHEMs in an open-source language like R [38] makes it easier to store model algorithms and data in distinct files and locations (as opposed to hard coding - embedding data such as parameter values into source code) which facilitates selective modification of model components.
 This benefit can be further enhanced if model developers adopt a modular approach, in which a model is constructed from multiple reusable and replaceable sub-models (modules) [39].
-To grant permissions to others to use, test and adapt models and their components, health economists can avail of two broad categories of open source licensing options.
+To grant permissions to others to use, test and adapt models and their components, health economists can avail of two broad categories of open-source licensing options.
 Some guidance strongly recommends the use of permissive licensing [40] that provides users with great flexibility as to the purposes (including commercial) for which content can be re-used.
 An alternative approach is to use copyleft licenses [41] that can require content users to distribute any derivative works they create under similar open-source arrangements.

 Assessment criteria for a reusable CHEM: